stagex-mirror/stagex/README.md

 verification and unpacking are the primary operations, significantly reducing the attack surface.

-StageX ships no first-party code at all.
-We just package things in the most "stock" way possible, with exceptions only to maintain determinism.
+StageX packages things in the most "stock" way possible, with exceptions only to maintain determinism.

 Every image is "from scratch" and contains an empty filesystem with the installed package.
 Because StageX images comply with OCI specifications, they